Optimal Hamiltonian recognition of unknown quantum dynamics: Introduction

 \section{Introduction}

 The evolution of a quantum state in an isolated system is governed by the Schr\"odinger equation, with a Hamiltonian $H$ determining the unitary operation $U_H(\theta) \coloneqq \exp(-i H\theta)$.
 Learning this unitary operation can be approached through quantum process tomography~\cite{Mohseni2008,Gutoski_2014} or by fitting the parameter $\theta$ based on a hypothesized model $H$, reminiscent of assuming a linear or other model and performing regression in machine learning.
 In the context of quantum metrology~\cite{Giovannetti_2004,Giovannetti_2006,Degen2017}, the hypothesis on $H$ is fixed and estimating $\theta$ for a known Hamiltonian $H$ has been widely studied and has broad applications in various fields~\cite{Huelga1997,Dorner2009,Anisimov2010,Schnabel_2010,Joo2011,Genoni2011,Thomas2011,Barzanjeh_2015}.
-The ultimate precision in parameter estimation is a central focus of quantum metrology, with the standard quantum limit scaling as $1/k$ and the Heisenberg limit scaling as $1/k^2$~\cite{Kitagawa1993,Demkowicz2014,Yuan2015,Yuan2016,Pang_2017,Liu_2024}.
+The ultimate precision in parameter estimation is a central focus of quantum metrology, with the standard quantum limit scaling as $1/k$ and the Heisenberg limit scaling as $1/k^2$~\cite{Kitagawa1993,Demkowicz2014,Yuan2015,Yuan2016,Pang_2017,Liu_2024}, where $k$ is the number of samples for the target quantum system.
 Moreover, multi-parameter quantum metrology where the Hamiltonian is not fully known is substantially more complex due to the incompatibility~\cite{Szczykulska_2016,Liu_2019,Demkowicz_Dobrza_ski_2020}.
 The celebrated quantum Cram\'er-Rao bound~\cite{helstrom1969quantum,holevo2011probabilistic} can typically not be saturated~\cite{Ragy2016}.

 However, could the challenges of multi-parameter estimation be circumvented if we have some prior information about the Hamiltonian?
 For instance, consider the task of estimating parameters $\alpha$ and $\beta$ encoded in a Hamiltonian $H= \alpha H_0 + \beta H_1$.
 Suppose we further know there is a possible multiplicative relationship between $\alpha$ and $\beta$, e.g., either $\alpha = a \beta$ or $\alpha = b \beta$ for some known $a,b$.
 Can we efficiently identify which case actually holds and then reduce the problem to single-parameter metrology?
 Motivated by this question, we introduce the task of \textit{Hamiltonian recognition}, which is a basic form of Hamiltonian learning.